Sweet Potato Soup with Coriander & Blood Orange

 • 2 tablespoons olive oil

-• 1 red onion, small dice
+• 1 small red onion, small dice

 • 2 cloves garlic, minced